DavidRoys/noob/README.md

 }
 ```

+Note that any folders that appear in the list of folder choices will be excluded from the copy if they are not the chosen folder.

 ### Variable Substitution

 To substitue variables within a file, simply include the path to the file name in the toSubstitute array.